isomerpages/pa-chingay/pages/Mural Design Competition.md

 <p><strong>Consolation prizes</strong>: 4 X $500 in VivoCity eVouchers
 <br>
 </p>
-<p>Learn more and submit your design with a brief concept description <a href="https://go.gov.sg/chingayunesco-mural" rel="noopener nofollow" target="_blank">ChingayUNESCO-Mural</a> and
+<p>Learn more and submit your design with a brief concept description at
-be part of this exciting journey to beautify our city.
+<a href="https://go.gov.sg/chingayunesco-mural" rel="noopener nofollow" target="_blank">ChingayUNESCO-Mural</a>.
+Step in and be part of this celebration for Singapore's
+rich cultural tapestry and bring communities together through creativity.
 <br>
 </p>
 <div class="isomer-image-wrapper">